Skip to content

 Iranian Red Crescent Society and Magen David Adom give aid amid worsening conditions

-The Iranian Red Crescent Society and Magen David Adom responded immediately and are working tirelessly amid extremely difficult and worsening circumstances.
+The Iranian Red Crescent Society and Magen David Adom (MDA) responded immediately and are working tirelessly amid extremely difficult circumstances.

 Despite the challenging conditions, they continue to put their communities first and do all they can to help people in need.

-35,000 Magen David Adom mobilised staff and volunteers stand ready to give life-saving medical care in Israel.
-Teams remain on high alert to serve all areas of the country.
+MDA have mobilised 35,000 staff and volunteers to provide life-saving medical care across all areas of the country.

-This includes 2,000 fully staffed ambulances and mobile intensive care units, and a national blood donation campaign.
+This includes 2,000 fully staffed ambulances and mobile intensive care units, and a national blood donation campaign collecting 2,000 units per day.

 Specialised rescue teams are also running search and evacuation operations.
 Tragically, a number of paramedics were injured after their vehicle was hit by missile debris over the weekend.